Calendar Dictionary

 Calendar Dictionary Indexes

 Blocks are used to select only elements of specific levels.
 Each block has a primary unique index built on the Period Start Date (START_DATE) attribute.
 Depending on the selected block, the dates stored in the data source will be considered as start of years, months and other periods.
-The dictionary also has indexes that tale into account all calendar elements.
+The dictionary also has indexes that take into account all calendar elements.
 Below is the list and contents of these indexes:

 Name (identifier) Attributes included in index Advanced